iainquayle/birch/construct-lambda.md

 ### functions

-Functions are first class, only take one argument and return one value, however support currying.
+Only take one argument and return one value.

 #### instantiation